 If I completed the training at another institution, will I need to complete the training again to be able to submit an IRB proposal at St. Lawrence?

-Researchers may be required to complete supplemental modules when conducting community-based research, depending on the nature of the research.
+- you are conducting community-based research, depending on the nature of the research.
 Contact the IRB chair to determine whether supplemental modules are required.

 If you are a faculty or staff member and are unsure whether you are required to complete supplemental modules, contact the IRB chair.
 If you are a student researcher, you should speak with the faculty or staff member supervising the research or teaching your course.